 a] Only registered players may be played subject to registration League rule 11A.

 b] Having once played in a TEAM a player is not eligible to play for any other TEAM that season.

-c] Bowlers shall have played in at least 2 league games prior to playing in a Bill Hawkins knockout game.
+c] Bowlers shall have played at least two league games prior to playing in a Bill Hawkins knockout game.